 - Winning Solvers make a "Connection".
 Winning Solvers make some type of connection between what they know (or have found) and the Challenge at hand.
 They may relate it to a similar problem they solved or have seen solved previously.
 They may connect one industry with a completely different one.
 One example involves a Solver who connected knowledge of the cement industry (not his day job) to solving a problem with frozen oil (you may have heard of this one).
 Another winner related a toxicology problem with X-ray crystallography.
 The Seeker told us they never in a million years would have made that connection.
 The Seekers are sometimes too close to the problem and the Solvers, on the outside looking in, can make those connections.
 I would say this is the most important aspect of the winning solutions.
 So if you find yourself just gathering information and shoveling it over the fence, then you probably have not made that "connection" needed to be an award winner.
 Look for that connection!

 All this being said, There are exceptions to everything.
-I have seen a winning solution that was 2 paragraphs long and really only one word was important.
+I have seen a winning solution that was two paragraphs long and really only one word was important.
 This is not very detailed, but it is also very rare.
 I think if you try to use the three aspects of winning Solvers above, you may improve your overall chances of being successful.